 - Good assets are ones in which loans are repaid as per schedule, and defaulted ones are classified as toxic assets or bad assets.

 - Toxic assets can be removed from Banks books and transferred to Bad Bank which has the sole purpose of aiding the recovery of risky assets.

-- Hence the banks will clean up and reduce its exposure to risky assets.
+- Hence the banks will clean up and reduce their exposure to risky assets.

 - Bad Bank will absorb all the toxic assets of banks at a price below the book value of these loans.

 What is the Need for a Bad Bank?